-Important things you should keep in mind about these benefits: · Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. • The calendar year deductible is: \$500 per person for the Standard Option(\$500 per person Self Plus One enrollment, or \$1,000 per Self and Family enrollment).
+- Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$1,000 per person for the Standard Option(\$1,000 per person Self Plus One enrollment, or \$2,000 per Self and Family enrollment).
 The calendar year deductible or, for facility care, the inpatient deductible applies to almost all benefits in this Section.
-We added "(No deductible)' to show when a deductible does not apply. • Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. • YOU MUST GET PREAUTHORIZATION FOR THESE SERVICES.
-Benefits are payable only when we determine the care is clinically appropriate to treat your condition and only when you receive the care as part of a treatment plan that we approve.
-The treatment plan may include services, drugs, and supplies described elsewhere in this brochure.
-To be eligible to receive full benefits, you must follow the preauthorization process and get Plan approval of your treatment plan.
-We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required.
-OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
+We added "Deductible Applies" to show when the calendar year deductible does apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
 OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.

-Benefit Description You pay Professional services High Option Standard Option When part of a treatment plan we approve, we cover professional services by licensed professional mental health and substance abuse practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
+deathent plan in lavor of another.
+Benefit Description You pay Professional services Standard Option When part of a treatment plan we approve, we cover professional services by licensed professional mental health and substance abuse practitioners when acting within the scope of their license, such as psychiatrists psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
 Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
-Your cost sharing responsibilities are no greater than for other illnesses or conditions.
 Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
-Services include: \$25 per office visit. \$25 per office visit.
+Services include: \$25 per office visit.
 No deductible.
-Diagnostic evaluation • Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) • Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment • Treatment and counseling (including individual or group therapy visits) • Diagnosis and treatment of alchoholism and drug abuse, including detoxification, treatment and counseling
+Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Treatment and counseling (including individual or group therapy visits) Diagnosis and treatment of alchoholism and drug abuse, including detoxification, treatment and counseling Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy